lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 * **ECDH**: public key MUST be encoded as an `ECPoint` as specified in section 2.2 of [RFC5480], with both compressed and uncompressed keys supported.
 For maximum interoperability, it is RECOMMENEDED to use uncompressed points.
 * **X25519 and X448**: MUST be encoded as per section 5 of [RFC7748].

-In the event that a composite implementation uses an underlying implementation of the traditional component that requires a different encoding, it is the responsibility of the composite implementation to perform the necessary transcoding.
-Even with fixed encodings for the traditional component, there may be slight differences in encoded size of the traditional component due to, for example, encoding rules that drop leading zeroes.
+Even with fixed encodings for the traditional component, there may be slight differences in size of the endoded value due to, for example, encoding rules that drop leading zeroes.
 See {{sec-sizetable}} for further discussion of encoded size of each composite algorithm.

+The deserialization routines described below do not check for well-formedness of the cryptographic material they are recovering.
+It is assumed that underlying cryptographic primitives will catch malformed values and raise an appropriate error.

 ## SerializePublicKey and DeserializePublicKey {#sec-serialize-deserialize}

-The serialization routine for keys simply concatenates the fixed-length public keys of the component algorithms, as defined below:
+The serialization routine for keys simply concatenates the public keys of the component algorithms, as defined below:

 ~~~
 Composite-ML-KEM.SerializePublicKey(mlkemPK, tradPK) -> bytes

 Explicit inputs:

   mlkemPK The ML-KEM public key, which is bytes.

   tradPK  The traditional public key in the appropriate
-           bytes-like encoding for the underlying component algorithm.
+          encoding for the underlying component algorithm.

 Implicit inputs: